AlexandruC5/Development_Assignment/README.md

 ### Authors
 Implemented a method to only render the tiles inside the camera.
-Implemented infinite background scrolling, two backgrounds move one right before the other, when one exits the camera from the left, it gets placed behind the other background.
+Implemented infinite background scrolling, two backgrounds move one right before the other, when one exits the camera it's repositioned behind the other, creating the effect of infinite parallax.

 ### Credits